aaylafetzer/PyVideoTool/README.md

 For simple cropping, VideoTool accepts several arguments that can also be displayed by running the script with the -h argument.

 ### Transformations
- - ``--slice | -s`` When given colon-separated pixel locations, the rectangle between them will be cropped as the output video
+ - ``--slice`` When given colon-separated pixel locations, the rectangle between them will be cropped as the output video
- - ``--rescale | -r`` Will resize the output video to the given x-separated resolution
+ - ``--rescale`` Will resize the output video to the given x-separated resolution
+ - ``--flip`` Will flip the video on given axes.
+See the docs for [numpy.flip()](https://numpy.org/doc/stable/reference/generated/numpy.flip.html) for more details

+### Cuts
- - ``--framerange | -f`` Will export only the frames between the colon-separated integers.
+ - ``--framerange`` Will export only the frames between the colon-separated integers.
 Use x:-1 to export from frame x to the end of the video.
+ - ``--timerange``  Will export the frames between colon-separated times in seconds.
 ### Other arguments
  - ``--swaprb`` Will swap the red and blue channels for bgr recordings